Consulting Articles > MBB Online/Screening Tests > McKinsey Solve Game: Guide, Updates & Free Practice [2025 Edition]

 The McKinsey Solve Test, also known as McKinsey Digital Assessment or McKinsey PSG, is subject to a total time of approximately 71 minutes.
 Candidates are given 2 out of 6 possible mini-games.
 The assessment evaluates both the final results and the solving process.
 If a candidate demonstrates skills and tendencies similar to those of a McKinsey consultant, they may receive an invitation for an interview.

-The McKinsey Solve Test includes 6 confirmed mini-games: Ecosystem Building, Red Rock Study, Plant Defense, Disaster Management, Disease Management, and Migration Management.
+The McKinsey Solve Test includes 6 confirmed mini-games: Ecosystem Building, Red Rock Study, Ocean Cleanup, Disaster Management, Disease Management, and Migration Management.
 It's worth noting that almost all candidates, nearly 100%, will start with the Ecosystem Building Game as their first challenge.
-Subsequently, they will encounter either the Red Rock Study (in approximately 80% of cases) or the Plant Defense mini-game (in about 20% of cases) as their second task.
-There is a strong indication that McKinsey may be phasing out the Plant Defense mini-game in favor of the Redrock Study.
+In 2024, McKinsey added the third game - Ocean Cleanup.
+This game is still in beta phase and given after Ecosystem Building and Redrock Study.

 Please note that the other three games, namely Disaster Management, Disease Management, and Migration Management, were previously used by McKinsey for beta testing purposes.
 However, they are no longer included in the McKinsey Solve test in 2023.